nguyencongtung/sport-match-v3/README.md

 To implement the SportMatch MVP as outlined, a single repository with a monorepo structure is recommended for simplicity, maintainability, and streamlined development.
 This approach keeps all components (frontend, backend, and shared utilities) in one place, making it easier to manage dependencies, deployments, and collaboration for a lean MVP.
-Below, I’ll detail the repository structure, rationale, and considerations for the SportMatch MVP, adhering to the provided architecture principles and tech stack (React Native, Node.js/Express, MongoDB, AWS, Socket.IO).
+Below, I’ll detail the repository structure, rationale, and considerations for the SportMatch MVP, adhering to the provided architecture principles and tech stack (React Native, Golang, MongoDB, AWS, Gorilla WebSocket).

 ---